pantheon-systems/documentation/source/_docs/guides/sendgrid.md

 ### Add Your SendGrid Account Details {.info}
 1. After you have installed and activated the plugin, go to your site's Dashboard and select **Settings**, then click the SendGrid menu item.
 2. Provide the API Key from the previous section.
-3. Enter the sending email address and provide a reply email address if you prefer replies to go to another address (optional).
+3. Enter the email address to send from and provide a reply email address if you prefer replies to go to another address (optional).
 4. SendGrid supports categories so you can track email analytics and organize message types.
 Include any categories you would like to use, separated by commas.